cjubb39/gameServer/README.md

 Chae Jubb // ecj2122

 ##A Brief Description
 This software is used to allow users to remote play games located on a central server.
 This idea is implemented in a way that allows multiple users to play simultaneously.
 An interface was written to standardize the gameplay in terms of interaction with the server.
 Finally, a light GUI system was used for user interface with the server output.
+A game called "Fake" is included; this game simply repeats input back to the user.
+It can be used as a simple test game.

 ##To use this software:
 **Server**: ./$java server.ServerMain